rohith-4296/Code_For_Hackathon/README.md

  ## Configuration:
   1. Python version 3.8 for back-end
   2. HTML5, CSS and JavaScript for website design
-  3. PHP for managing data

  ## Installation:
-  1. Pandas python library
+  1. Pandas python library <br>
-     Using pip install pandas==1.0.1
+     Using pip install pandas==1.0.1 or [click here]("https://pypi.org/project/pandas/")
-  2. scikit-learn pythonlibrary
+  2. scikit-learn pythonlibrary <br>
-     Using pip install scikit-learn==0.22.1
+     Using pip install scikit-learn==0.22.1 or [click here]("https://pypi.org/project/scikit-learn/")
-  3. Wamp server
+  3. Wamp server <br>
      Downlaod link is "https://www.wampserver.com/en/#download-wrapper"

  ## Operation:
   1. The person will be asked to create his personal profile.
-  2. Then we will compare profiles created by different people and connect them to the people who have similar ideas or interests.
-They will be updated timely about                   other like-minded through e-mail.
+  2. We will then compare the profiles of different users using the "hackathon.py" program which uses a machine learning algorithm called K-means clustering.
+     This algorithm groups the users based on their interests entered in the profile details.
+Then they will be notified about the other users thorgh mail
   3. The present whereabouts of other companies and start-ups can be found in the updates feed of the website.
-  4. Based on his/her budget, profile details, location and loan requirements they will be redirected to a recommended bank website.
+  4. Based on his/her budget, profile details, location and loan requirements they will be redirected to a recommended bank website and potential investors.